MSIA/2020-msia423-ganguly-got/README.md

 Proceed to Step 2.

  If `CREATE_DB_LOCALLY=False`,
- - update the AWS RDS details in `.mysqlconfig` as follows, vi .mysqlconfig
+ - update the AWS RDS details in `.mysqlconfig` as follows, Enter `vi .mysqlconfig`
 		- Set `MYSQL_USER` to the “master username” that you used to create the database server
 		- Set `MYSQL_PASSWORD` to the “master password” that you used to create the database server
 		- Set `MYSQL_HOST` to be the RDS instance endpoint from the console
 		- Set `MYSQL_HOST` to be 3306
 Again all the details are given default values which can be left unchanged.

 Set the environment variables in your ~/.bashrc

 ## Project Charter